Bible Reading: Luke 12:35-40; Galatians 6:1-5

 There is a long country road not far from home I like to travel.
 A calm scenic route that twists and turns along the river side.
 I’ve driven it so often that I’ve memorized the blind spots and all the little bumps.
 With the nagging feeling gone I began to look for a place to stop to capture some of God’s beauty.
 But, just as I came around the next bend I had to slam on brakes to avoid hitting a squirrel.
 A Squirrel!!
 It had scurried out in front of me, turned back to his previous direction, only to jump onto a branch and do it all over again.
 I watched in amazement how scatter brained this little rodent was and how blessed he was that I was patient enough for him to make up his mind.
 Are you laughing yet?
 Oh the irony!
 I was waiting patiently for the squirrel to decide his direction.
 (Galatians 6:1-3)

 I believe God has a sense of humor and will gently guide us back to Him, using whatever means to catch our attention.
 I paused and said a prayer of thanks for not allowing me to over correct the car which would have landed me in a very deep ditch.
 I made a very awkward u-turn and drove back home.

 Sometimes the things we run from or put off, we end up leaving for someone else.
 God doesn’t always want us to work, He intends for us to rest as well.
 However, when we disobediently take advantage of His promise to give us rest by not fulfilling our duties to Him or each other that is when problems arise.
 (Luke 12:40; Galatians 6:5)

 Let’s take a few moments and think about the things we may have left undone…

-What are we afraid to grow or mature in for the sake of character and spirit?
+- What are we afraid to grow or mature in?

 Large or small, present or future, we will leave something in need of completion.
 How much will depend on our obedience to God and our trust in His plan for us.